AndiDittrich/sculpture.js/README.md

 ## Usage ##

-Just run `sclupture update` within your current project directory.
+Just run `sculpture update` within your current project directory.
 All `ejs` file within the `pages/` directory will be rendered and written to `dist/` directory.
 Thats it!

 The generator should be invoked as final step **after** any task runners like grunt/gulp have been executed.